Skip to Content

 If you already had a miscarriage at four weeks, you may get worried about getting pregnant or going through physical and emotional stress again.

-So don’t panic, talk to your partner and try again.
+So don’t panic, talk to your partner and your doctor, and try again when you feel ready.

 Good luck.